 "You stay fully in control the whole time.
 Hypnotherapy is just deep, guided relaxation.
 Not mind control."

-Mochi Zen is a weight loss app that combines guided hypnotherapy audio sessions with an AI meal scanner, macros calculator, food logging with the USDA database, and weight tracking.
+Mochi Zen is an RTT-based hypnotherapy app with programs for weight loss, anxiety, and insomnia.
+It combines guided hypnotherapy audio sessions with journaling, habit tracking, and nutrition tools including an AI meal scanner, macros calculator, food logging with the USDA database, and weight tracking.
+Built on the methodology developed by Marisa Peer.
 Available on iOS, Android, and web.
 Plans start free.

 As Featured In